moraes/tipfy/docs/source/tutorials/user-authentication.rst

 .. note::
-   You don't **need** to follow a specific directory structure for your apps when using `Tipfy`_.
+   You don't **need** to follow a specific directory structure for your apps when using Tipfy.
 There are various ways to organize an application and the schema above is just one that we consider convenient.